 If You Use Substances Such as Alcohol, Cannabis, or Other Substances Monitor Your Use.

-- Once you have completed your self-isolation period (see here to learn when your isolation period ends), you are free to rejoin regular activities (work, school, other).
+- Once you have completed your self-isolation period, you are free to rejoin regular activities (work, school, other).
 Like everyone else, continue to maintain at least 2m distances, wear a well-fitted mask, wash your hands often, and self-monitor for symptoms.